 Specific risks that can (but rarely) take place following a breast augmentation include a loss of feeling in the nipple area or breast, a capsular contracture, a change in the implant’s size and/or shape, infections, blood under the skin, and abnormal scarring.
 An additional surgery may be necessary to fix the issues listed above.

-Yet, remember, these risks are uncommon, especially when your surgery is performed by an experienced doctor.
+Yet, remember, these risks are uncommon, especially when your surgery is performed by an experienced, board-certified surgeon.

 Does breast augmentation hurt?